 Even if someone discovers you through word of mouth or a television ad, they will search for your firm and visit your website to learn more about you.
 You need to think of this as their first time walking through the door and aim to immediately begin building trust that you're the right law firm for them.

 Your website's messaging, design, and experience are the keys to doing that.
-Unlike traditional marketing like billboards, radio ads, and television commercials...they're always there, on demand, working for you when a prospective client starts looking.
+Unlike traditional marketing like billboards, radio ads, and television commercials, your website is always there, on demand, working for you when a prospective client starts looking.

 The Components of Law Firm Digital Marketing